Uberi/Minetest-WorldEdit/README.md

 The WorldEdit Schematic format is accessed via the WorldEdit API, or WorldEdit serialization chat commands such as `//serialize` and `//deserialize`.

-The second is the Minetest Schematic format (MTS).
-The details of this format may be found in the Minetest documentation and are out of the scope of this document.
+The second is the *Minetest Schematic format (MTS)*.
+The details of this format may be found in the Luanti documentation and are out of the scope of this document.
 Access to this format is done via specialized MTS commands such as `//mtschemcreate` and `//mtschemplace`.

 Authors